 The days of buyers rocking up at a dealership to kick a few tyres and be sold a car by a suited salesperson are pretty much over.
-Even before the Covid-19 lockdowns started last year, car buyers tended to visit just 1.2 dealerships before buying a car.
+Even before Covid-19, car buyers tended to visit just 1.2 dealerships before buying a car.
 That means most customers pretty much know what they’re buying before setting foot on a dealer’s forecourt.

 If it’s a used car, a buyer can find out what the dealer has in stock, how vehicles are priced compared with the rest of the market, what they can get for their part-exchange and how much the purchase is going to cost if they opt for a finance deal – right from their computer or smartphone.

 New car customers are similarly empowered.
 Simple online research will show what new cars a dealer has in stock, how much a personal contract purchase (PCP) or personal contract hire (PCH) deal will cost them each month, and how much they can get for their trade-in.